d12frosted/elpa-mirror/gnu/corfu-readme.txt

     candidates and to improve sorting.
   • [corfu-indexed]: `corfu-indexed-mode' to select indexed candidates with prefix arguments.
-  • [corfu-info]: Candidate actions to access the candidate location and documentation.
+  • [corfu-info]: Actions to access the candidate location and documentation.
   • [corfu-quick]: Commands to select using Avy-style quick keys.

+  See the Commentary of those files for configuration details.

 [extensions/] <https://github.com/minad/corfu/tree/main/extensions>